ndrewr/geomuze/README.md

 -Knockout view models can be found in ./src/components -Main app file can be found in .src/app/app.js

+* tested in Chrome, Safari and Firefox browsers.
+Responsive for screens small as iPhone5 and large as Nexus 7.

 ****************************************************************************
 Log of Resources:
 - http://www.scottandrew.com/pub/html5audioplayer